 These lines enclose the top of the helmet and are the boundary of the required extent of protection.
 However, it shall not be a cause for rejection if parts of this boundary fall below the edge of the helmet.
-A test line shall be constructed as shown in figure 2.
+A test line shall be constructed within the extent of protection 40 mm from the closest point on the boundary as shown in Figure 2.